-Any post on testing libraries will be incomplete without Mike Cohn’s Test Pyramid diagram, so here it is:
+Any post on testing strategy will be incomplete without Mike Cohn’s Test Pyramid diagram, so here we go:

 We need more unit tests, lesser integration tests, and even lesser end-to-end tests, why? as it costs time and money to write more integration and end-to-end tests.
 Also, unit tests are faster compared to other test siblings.
 And not to mention, no one wants to wait for hours for the CI-CD pipeline execution.